-Private development of deed restricted housing units either as a whole project (i.e. Parker Ridge and Coyote Court in Meadows) or as a required number of deed restricted units as set forth by the town's zoning that are integrated into a free-market project.
+as a required number of deed restricted units as set forth by the town's zoning that are integrated into a free-market project.

-- PUD agreements whereby housing mitigation is provided as the public benefit that in part allows for the consideration of variations to the specific requirements of the LUO. - Publically backed debt for the development of Village Court Apartments, with rents historically covering operating expenses and paying off the debt over time. - Federal or state tax incentives for developing deed restricted housing (i.e. Telluride Apartments in Meadows). - Town subsidy of deed restricted housing where the town develops for-sale housing units and then sells them to qualified employees (i.e. Coyote Court in Meadows.)
+- 2. PUD agreements whereby housing mitigation is provided as the public benefit that in part allows for the consideration of variations to the specific requirements of the LUO. - 3.
+Publically backed debt for the development of Village Court Apartments, with rents historically covering operating expenses and paying off the debt over time. - Federal or state tax incentives for developing deed restricted housing (i.e. Telluride Apartments in Meadows). - 5.
+Town subsidy of deed restricted housing where the town develops for-sale housing units and then sells them to qualified employees (i.e. Coyote Court in Meadows.)